State Department Federal Register Notice

 On April 3, 2018, San Francisco amended its Fair Chance Ordinance to align, in some respects with, California’s new ban-the-box law.
 San Francisco employers with more than five employees still must be mindful of the Ordinance’s provisions that go beyond the broader state law.
 California’s statewide ban-the-box law (AB 1008) went into effect on January 1, 2018.
 That law requires employers with five or more employees (subject to few exceptions) to:

 Los Angeles and San Francisco have their own ban-the-box laws.
-In some respects, both provide stronger protections to job applicants, especially Los Angeles.
-However, in some ways, California’s new law protects job applicants more favorably than does San Francisco.
+In some respects, both provide stronger protections to job candidates, especially Los Angeles.
+However, in some ways, California’s new law protects job candidates more favorably than does San Francisco.
 Because of this, on April 3, 2018, the City and County of San Francisco Board of Supervisors approved amendments to its Fair Chance Ordinance (Article 49) to align with the California law (in some respects).
 The amendments are effective October 1, 2018.

 The Board amended the San Francisco Fair Chance Ordinance in the following ways: